behrica/opencpu-clj/README.md

 ### Low level API

-The low-level package contains four methods, which match the names of teh API endpoints:
+The low-level package contains four methods, which match the names of the API endpoints:

 - object
 - library